Opinion | Trump and the GOP tried everything to stop the voters. It seems it didn’t work.

 Trump also complained about suspect results even before there were any results.
 “I’m very concerned about Pennsylvania,” he said Monday night.
 “Philadelphia is known for bad things happening with voting. . . .
 Bad things will happen, and bad things lead to other type things.”

 Clearly, Trump’s supporters embrace him unconditionally.
-(Sixty-three percent of Trump voters said it is “very important” that their candidate have a “strong moral compass.)
+(Sixty-three percent of Trump voters said it is “very important” that their candidate have a “strong moral compass.”)
 But Fox News viewers alone don’t a popular majority make.
 Forecasts pointed to turnout of 160 million — which would be the highest voter turnout rate in 120 years.
 That would deliver a verdict able to withstand Trump’s voter suppression.

 Team Trump’s efforts continued to impede voters to the end.
 Courts had ordered the Postal Service to reverse mail-delivery slowdowns caused by the Trump megadonor running the Postal Service, but on Election Day the Postal Service reported a fifth consecutive day of slowing delivery, falling below 90 percent on-time (from 95 percent before the sabotage).
 A federal judge on Tuesday ordered the Postal Service to sweep facilities for “held up” ballots after the Postal Service said 300,000 ballots it received had no scans showing they were delivered.

 Now it’s up to the states to count all the votes and to declare a winner — whether Trump likes it or not.
-Biden, visiting Pennsylvania Tuesday, noted his unanimous win — 5-0 — in tiny Dixville Notch, N.H., the first spot in the nation to release its tally.
+Biden, visiting Pennsylvania on Tuesday, noted his unanimous win — 5-0 — in tiny Dixville Notch, N.H., the first spot in the nation to release its tally.
 “Based on Trump’s notion, I’m going to declare victory tonight,” Biden said.

 He was joking.
 One candidate, at least, knows that’s not how this thing works.